If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Xylene and toluene.

-This plant is highly toxic to dogs and cats.
-It can cause vomiting, hypersalivation, and anorexia (10).
+This plant is highly toxic to cats and dogs.
+Ingestion can cause vomiting, hypersalivation, and appetite loss (9).

 7. Barberton Daisy